-50,000 people passed our counters on the Brean Down Way in the six months after its opening in July 2017.
+100,000 people passed our counters on the Brean Down Way in the year after its opening in July 2017.

 We owe many thanks to the following for funding and support:

-The Brean and Weston-super-Mare route via the Brean Cross Sluices over the River Axe is an example of a long sought scheme which has been difficult because of its crossing from North Somerset to Somerset Councils.
+The Brean and Weston-super-Mare route via the Brean Cross Sluices over the River Axe is an example of a long-sought scheme that has been difficult because of its crossing from North Somerset to Somerset Councils.

 Greenways and Cycleroutes has taken the lead on the route between the River Axe and Brean – with North Somerset Council constructing the route between Weston and the River Axe.